yasokada/numpy_freeBoundary_171112/README.md

 # numpy_freeBoundary_171112 (Nov.
 18, 2017)

 The code finds triangles not hidden by other triangles (defined herein as '**free triangles**').
-The code reads triangle incides (incides of vertices) of tetrahedra, then outputs incides of free triangles.
+The code reads triangle indices (indices of vertices) of tetrahedra, then outputs indices of free triangles.

 The code uses: